mosesadg/do_something_express_part1/readme.md

 ### BONUS
 - Make a post/put request that changes an existing todo from uncompleted to completed.
 Maybe render different index view to visualize the completed todos versus incomplete.
+- Extract your routes into a separate file.

 ### Super BONUS
 - Using file I/O fake the funk of a database!